gstanden/orabuntu-lxc/README.md

 Step 4

+NEW in Orabuntu-LXC ELENA edition are the CONFIG.LXD and the CONFIG.LXC files:

+Use the CONFIG.LXD for deploying LXD clusters.
+Use the CONFIG.LXC for deploying LXC multi-host "spans"

 Edit the **/anylinux/CONFIG** file to select either LXC or LXD.
 For example, to select LXD clusters, set the following parameters in the CONFIG file as shown below.
 It's highly-recommended to set both of these parameters to "Y" as a set because even if deploying a single LXD node, this creates the single server as a "one-node LXD cluster" which makes the single-node LXD "cluster-ready" so that another node can be easily added later if desired, since the clustering is already setup.
 In the case of HUB HOST the "LXDCluster=Y" switch creates a "single-node" LXD cluster, and in the case of GRE HOST an "N-node" LXD cluster depending on how many GRE hosts have been added to the cluster.
 ```
 LXD=Y